Achelous (crater): Location

-Geology and characteristics
+Geological characteristics

-Achelous is roughly 35 km in diameter and polygonal in shape.
+Achelous is an impact crater roughly 35 km in diameter and polygonal in shape.
 Rather than being perfectly round, its crater rim consists of seven straight segments.
 It is located within Ganymede's bright grooved terrain, with the surrounding grooves aligned in a northeast–southwest direction.
 The grooves appear to have influenced the shape of Achelous's rim, so that two of its seven rim segments are aligned in the direction of the grooves; the other five rim segments are oriented roughly 45° from the grooves.
 In contrast to Gula, Achelous lacks a central peak, though its center may be occupied by a collapsed central peak or a central pit.

 Achelous's surrounding ejecta appears to have a distinct inner and outer layer.
 The inner raised pedestal extends approximately 17 km from its crater rim, hosting a hummocky texture near the rim.
-The pedestal appears to have completely covered most preexisting topographical features, as only the most prominent grooves from the surrounding terrain extend into the pedestal.
+The pedestal completely covers most preexisting topographical features, as only the most prominent grooves from the surrounding terrain extend into the pedestal.
 The outer thinner layer of ejecta does not obscure the underlying grooves as heavily and is overall smoother than the pedestal.
-Beyond these two ejecta layers is a system of radially-extending secondary craters and crater chains.
+Beyond these two ejecta layers is a system of radially extending secondary craters and crater chains.
 Most of these secondary craters are 1–2 km in diameter, with the largest observed secondary crater being 2.7 km in diameter.

 A cross-sectional diagram of how single-layer ejecta and multiple-layered ejecta craters may form on Mars.

-The double-layered structure of Achelous's ejecta is similar to Martian double-layered ejecta craters.
-On Mars, these craters are hypothesized to form either by volatile-rich subsurface material vaporizing on impact or from Mars's atmosphere suspending ejected material, fluidizing the impact ejecta.
+The double-layered structure of Achelous's ejecta is similar to double-layered ejecta craters on Mars.
+Martian double-layered ejecta craters are hypothesized to form either by volatile-rich subsurface material vaporizing on impact or from Mars's atmosphere suspending ejected material, fluidizing the impact ejecta.
 As Ganymede currently lacks a dense atmosphere, this suggests Achelous's ejecta layers were formed due to the presence of subsurface volatile material at the impact site.

+The morphology of Achelous was initially compared to that of the pancake ejecta craters on Mars, leading to speculation that its ejecta deposits may have formed through similar processes involving liquid water.
+However, high-resolution images from the Galileo spacecraft show that the ejecta deposits are highly textured rather than smooth, providing no direct evidence that liquid water was involved in their formation.
+Instead, the ejecta are interpreted as resembling large, circular landslide deposits emplaced during the impact event.

+Galileo images also show that Gula is approximately half as deep as Achelous, despite the two craters having similar diameters.
+This difference in depth may be related to Gula's prominent central peak, whereas Achelous lacks one.
+The absence of a central peak at Achelous suggests that floor uplift and collapse were less pronounced, resulting in a relatively deeper crater floor.
+The surrounding grooved terrain is also densely peppered with secondary impact craters ejected from both Achelous and Gula.